DataLab-Groupe/DataLab-Groupe.github.io/gen_ai.md

 ---
 layout: page
 title: Gen AI
-subtitle: "Learn more about our works on Generative AI"
+subtitle: "Learn more about our work on Generative AI"

 share-title: DataLab Groupe - Gen AI
-share-description:  Learn more about our works on Generative AI
+share-description:  Learn more about our work on Generative AI
 cover-img: "/assets/img/fond-ca.jpg"
 ---

-# Learn more about our works on Generative AI
+# Learn more about our work on Generative AI

 ## R&D

-### GenIAL : generative AI Lab plateforme
+### GenIAL : generative AI Lab platform

 GenIAL, standing for Generative AI Lab, is an innovative platform developed by the DataLab Groupe.
 The platform is designed as a showcase for various use cases pertaining to text generative AI.
-GenIAL covers use cases in several areas such as text classification, information extraction, and more, thereby showcasing the diversity of applications where AI can be effectively employed.
+GenIAL covers use cases in several areas such as text classification, information extraction, and more, thereby showcasing the diversity of applications where Gen AI can be effectively employed.

 One of the key features of GenIAL is its comparative analysis of multiple approaches.
 Users are given the opportunity to compare and contrast open source models vs proprietary models, optimized vs vanilla models, and default vs very advanced prompts.
-These features provide a unique perspective on the strengths and weaknesses of each type of approach/model, fostering a deeper understanding of Generative AI.
-It also emphasizes a visual approach to AI, aiming to make the technology more accessible and engaging.
+These features provide a unique perspective on the strengths and weaknesses of each type of approach/model, fostering a deeper understanding of Generative AI capabilities.
+It also emphasizes an interactive approach with the AI models, aiming to make the technology more accessible and engaging.
 Instead of solely focusing on prompts and scripts, GenIAL presents AI concepts visually, aiding in comprehension and providing a more intuitive user experience.

-This platform is currently used by the DataLab Groupe to showcase its R&D experiments.
+This platform is currently used internally by the experts of the DataLab Groupe to showcase their R&D experiments.

 ### Benchmarking commercial vs opensource GenAI models

-The DataLab Groupe conducted a comprehensive benchmarking study comparing commercial and open-source textual generative AI models.
+The DataLab Groupe conducted a comprehensive benchmarking study comparing commercial vs. open-source textual and generative AI vs traditional AI models (task-specific).
 The use cases for this research included sentiment analysis, information extraction, data anonymization, and many more.
-The DataLab performed the experiments using both private data (for on-premise and open-source models only) and public datasets.
+The DataLab Group performed the experiments using open source models only on private data and commercial and open source models on public data.

-The study's findings revealed that despite the growing interest and enthusiasm over generative AI, it generally underperformed when compared to smaller, task-specific models.
-This underperformance was particularly noticeable given that the generative AI models required significantly more computational power, particularly in terms of GPU resources, to operate.
-This added requirement presents an additional challenge when it comes to implementing these models in real-world scenarios.
+The study's findings revealed that despite the growing interest and enthusiasm over generative AI, it generally underperformed when compared to smaller but task-specific models.
+One should carefully consider the significant additional computational cost and poor performance according to standard machine learning metrics when contemplating such approaches.
+These computational requirements present a real challenge when it comes to implementing these models in real-world scenarios.

-However, the research also highlighted the unique advantages of generative AI models.
+However, our study also highlighted some advantages of generative AI models.
 These models proved particularly useful in scenarios where there was little to no data available, thanks to their zero-shot or few-shot learning capabilities.
-This allows these models to make predictions without (or with few) prior examples, which can be highly valuable in certain situations.
+This allows to make predictions without (or with few) prior examples, which can be highly valuable in certain situations.

 ## Business Use cases